bregeabe/serpent/resources.md

 Before I open them up to the public, I need to figure out setting them both up on VLAN's so that even if I mess up some form of security, my parents personal devices on the internet aren't affected.

+So now I got the servers setup but the router I was using didn't support VLAN configurations, so I will have to wait for the new one to come in and help my parents set it up over FaceTime.

+While trying to set it up the first time, I broke out wifi and it only took 2 hours to fix!
+But it's pretty easy, you just add a VLAN group and add the ports that you have your servers connected to, I'll update the extra security precautions I took once I finish the setup.

 ## Frontend

 Again, **ChatGPT** is the first source of information.
 I just explained exactly what I wanted out of my application, and asked what a complete beginner would have to do to accomplish this goal.